jkaske/azure-lab-web/infrastructure/README.md

 ## Prerequisites

-1. You have an existing resource group in an Azure subscription.
+1. You have an existing resource group in an Azure subscription
-1. You have set up the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+1. You have set up the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+1. You have installed the [Azure storage extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) in VS Code

 ## Deploy the web infrastructure

 1. If desired, edit the default values in `web.parameters.json`.
-These two parameters control the pricing tiers of the storage account and the CDN, respectively.
+These two parameters control the pricing tiers of the storage account and the CDN, respectively
 1. Run the CLI command below to deploy the template

 ```bash